ess-dmsc-dram/documents/investigations/MultiDimensionalInvestigation/algorithm_categorization/mixed_type_algorithm_description.md

 The data access is via the `getBoxes` method with an implicit function in a similar way to a lot of other algorithms.

 ###### Comment on scalability and dependence on underlying data structure
 This is again a fairly local operation (we know which q region we want to mask).
-It caontsais the same constraints as other algorithms that use `getBoxes`, e.g. *MinusMD*.
+It has the same constraints as other algorithms that use `getBoxes`, e.g. *MinusMD*.

 #### TransformMD
-This algorihtm provides a lienar transformation, ie offset and scale for each dimension in an *MDWorkspace*.
+This algorithm provides a linear transformation, i.e. offset and scale for each dimension in an *MDWorkspace*.

 ###### Execution
 The algorithm changes the relevant entries in the *MDHistoDimension* of the workspace.

-If the algorithm is an *MDHistoWorkspace*, then there is nothing left todo, unless the scaling was negative in which case the raw signal array is inverted.
-This could be an issue if we wanted to have a distributed *MDHistoWorkspace*, but that would depend on the implmentation details.
+If the algorithm is an *MDHistoWorkspace*, then there is nothing left to do, unless the scaling was negative in which case the raw signal array is inverted.
+This could be an issue if we wanted to have a distributed *MDHistoWorkspace*, but that would depend on the implementation details.

-If the algorihtm is an *MDEventWorkspace* the the following happens:
+If the algorithm is an *MDEventWorkspace* the the following happens:

 ```
 def event_transform(ws, scale, offset):